 Although there are probably now no original notes left, the original document was based on a TBX originally created by Benoit Pointet; that document was called 'aTbRef' and the name lives on here.
 From that source the document was greatly enlarged before first being published as a website.

-Special mention must be made of Eastgate's Mark Bernstein has been extremely helpful along the way in answering all sorts of obscure questions - and shown a lot of patience in his explanations.
+Special mention must be made of Eastgate's Mark Bernstein has been extremely helpful along the way in answering all sorts of obscure questions and has shown a lot of patience in his explanations.